Death Busters

 The Death Busters (デスバスターズ, Desu Basutāzu) are a group of fictional characters in the Sailor Moon manga series written by Naoko Takeuchi.
-This group comprises the villains of the third major story arc, which is called the Infinity in the manga, Sailor Moon S in the first anime adaptation, and Death Busters in Sailor Moon Crystal.
+This group comprises the villains of the third major story arc, which is called the Infinity in the manga, Sailor Moon S in the original anime adaptation, and Death Busters in Sailor Moon Crystal.
 They are first introduced in chapter #27 "Infinity 1 – Premonition", originally published in Japan on July 7, 1994.
 In the Cloverway English adaptation, they are called the "Heart Snatchers".

 Originally from the "Tau Ceti Star System" in another dimension, the Death Busters acquire human host bodies to act through with Kaolinite and Professor Tomoe as acting leaders.
 Based in Mugen Academy (無限学園, Mugen Gakuen), an elite high school built in the middle of Tokyo's Sankakusu District (三角州区, Sankakusu-ku), the Death Busters work to gather human souls which would prolong their dying homeworld.
 Their ultimate goal is the revival of their commander Mistress 9 so they can bring their master Pharaoh 90 to Earth and terraform it into a new home at the cost of the current life forms.